aqiu384/p5r-walkthrough/src/overworld.md

         * Yusuke: Choice 1: "Pretend like you're painting."
         * Makoto: Choice 3: "Take a deep breath."
         * Futaba (No Baton Pass rank): Choice 2: "This is the real thing."
-        * Haru: Choice 3: "Just enjoy it."
+        * Haru: Choice 3: "Have fun with it."
         * Akechi (Impossible to end on round 4): None
         * Kasumi: Choice 3: "Believe in yourself."